typeorm/typeorm/docs/migrations.md

 ## Migration hash

 A hash checksum will be calculated for every executed migration and stored in the `migrations` table.
 If there is a hash mismatch, the migration will not be executed and the migration process aborted.
 Alternatively, a `--force` flag can be used to ignore the hash check.
 The `object-hash.sha1()` function is used to generate a checksum.
 Additionally, a migration process will be aborted if a source migration cannot be found for an already executed migration.
 This is to help ensure a reproducible database environent by preventing developers from making changes in the past migrations, which might have already been executed in a production environment.
-More details about this functionality is available in issue #3375.
+More details about this functionality is available [here](https://github.com/typeorm/typeorm/issues/3375).

 ## Generating migrations